Coproduct for the Yangian of an affine Kac-Moody algebra: Coproduct and modules in the category

 The half Casimir operator $\Omega_+$ does not commute with coproducts of the generators $x_i^\pm$ or $h_i$.
 It does however satisfy the following simple commutation relations:

 \begin{Lemma} We have

-for all $i\in I$, where $\square (X) = X\otimes 1 + 1\otimes X$. \end{Lemma} \begin{proof} These relations can be proven using the same techniques as used to prove Lemma \ref{lem:vw}.
+for all $i\in I$, where $\square (X) = X\otimes 1 + 1\otimes X$. \end{Lemma} \begin{proof} These relations can be proven using the same techniques as used to prove \lemref{lem:vw}.
 The first formula is a simple consequence of the definition.
 The second and third formulas follow from \cite[Lemmas~1.3, 2.4]{Ka-book}.
 For example,

-\end{proof} For a later purpose, we introduce the ordinary Casimir operator $\Omega$ on $V_1 \otimes V_2$ and a related operator $\Omega_-$: